Hello! I’m Brooke!

 Accredited Mental Health Social Worker | Perinatal, Child and Family Therapist

 People come to see me because there is something in their life that is directly having an impact on their happiness or satisfaction with how things are for them.
-For some people, this may be a really obvious thing – for example dealing with the fallout of infidelity, while for others, it may take a little unearthing to get to the root of their unhappiness.
-I help people from all walks of life – individual, couples, families – deal with the problems in a healthy, considered way, while building up skills so that future issues can be dealt with more easily.
+For some people, this may be a really obvious thing, while for others, it may take a little unearthing to get to the root of their unhappiness.
+I help people of all shapes, sizes, genders and sexualities – individuals, couples, families – understand the issue and themselves more deeply to find another way forward.

-For over ten years I have been providing therapeutic counselling and psychotherapy across a variety of roles in the public and private sector.
-These roles have been in the family, health, maternity, perinatal mental health and adult mental health field where I have provided assessment and therapy to people experiencing anything from stress, anxiety, depression, trauma, grief and loss, relationship difficulties – just to name a few.
+For over fifteen years I have been providing therapeutic counselling and psychotherapy across a variety of roles in the public and private sector.
+These roles have been in the family, health, maternity, perinatal mental health and adult mental health field where I have provided assessment and therapy to people experiencing anything from stress, anxiety, depression, trauma, grief and loss, relationship difficulties.

-A primary focus of my practice is supporting people either on the road to becoming a parent or those in the early years.
-This is such a critical time in a child’s development while at the same time being one of the hardest adjustment periods that parents can go through.
+A primary focus of my practice is supporting people pregnant people and new parents.
+This is such a critical time in a child’s development while at the same time being one of the hardest adjustment periods that people can go through.
 Becoming a parent can often unsurface emotional issues that we may have about our own upbringing – emotions that we may not have even known we had.
-Occasionally, if not dealt with appropriately, these issues can impact on the bonding and attachment that we form with our baby.
-I work hard with parents to understand and process these emotions while being able provide the love and attention to your little bundle.
+Because if not dealt with appropriately, these issues can impact on the bonding and attachment that we form with our baby.
+I work hard with parents to understand and process these emotions to improve your relationshsip with your child.

-I also frequently see parents who might not be loving being a parent as much as they thought they would.
-Whether it’s perinatal depression or anxiety (perinatal means from the antenatal stage through the baby is about a year old), stress, relationship pressures – there are so many things that can impact on whether we enjoy being a parent.
+I also frequently see parents who are not loving being a parent as much as they thought they would.
+Whether it’s perinatal depression or anxiety (perinatal means from the antenatal stage through the baby is a few years old), stress, relationship pressures – there are so many things that can impact on whether we enjoy being a parent.
 In this ‘insta’ age, it’s really easy to develop unrealistic expectations of what the early years might look like – we have dreams of idyllic nursery’s, organic linen baby clothes, easy adjustment to a lack of sleep – but the reality can be starkly different.- and admitting the struggle – admitting that it can be hard and that some days just downright suck – well, it’s just not something many people feel comfortable doing.
-These emotions can quickly spiral into shame and isolation – because society hasn’t read the memo that it’s OK to need help as a new parent.
+These emotions can quickly spiral into shame and isolation.

-Because of this – my rooms are a safe, judgement free place where I help you identify and work through the things that aren’t working – whether it be about baby sleep, feeding (breast or bottle – whatever works for you) or dealing with an unsettled baby – you can come here knowing that I understand the pressures and realities of being a new parent.
-With two young children and a third on the way – I understand tiredness, needing to be everything to everyone and having fourteen balls in the air at once.
+Because of this – my rooms are a safe, judgement free place where I help you identify and work through the things that aren’t working – whether it be about baby sleep, feeding or dealing with an unsettled baby – you can come here knowing that I understand the pressures and realities of being a new parent.
+I understand tiredness, needing to be everything to everyone and having fourteen balls in the air at once.

 My VISION for my practice is to provide a safe and confidential place for individuals, couples and families to work through their emotions and difficulties in a safe and respectful way.
 If this sounds like what you are looking for, please don’t hesitate to get in touch.